LangChain Prompt Templates: Dynamic Prompts with Variables and Chat History

 1. Forgetting to Escape Literal Braces

 LangChain uses {variable} syntax for placeholders.
-If your prompt contains literal curly braces — JSON examples, dictionary literals — you must double them.
+If your prompt contains literal curly braces — JSON examples, dictionary literals — you must double them so LangChain treats them as literal characters instead of variables.

 template = ChatPromptTemplate.from_messages([